Release context

 - Checked key operating scenarios on real customer cases.

-- Refined backlog priorities to reduce time between idea and user value.
+- Clarified backlog priorities to reduce time between idea and user value.

-- Synchronized the product and technical roadmaps without revealing the internal “kitchen”.
+- Synchronized product and technical roadmaps without disclosing the internal “kitchen”.

-We worked in short iterations: change, check, confirm the result.
+Worked in short iterations: change, check, confirmation of the result.
 For the “How we prepared a public launch” direction, this reduced the risk of accumulating technical debt and provided cleaner quality control.

 Architectural vector

-We’ve stayed the course on modularity: telemetry, signal processing, notifications and the interface move synchronously but independently.
-For the “How we prepared public launch” task, this simplified support and rollout.
+We’ve stayed the course on modularity: telemetry, signal processing, notifications, and the interface move synchronously but independently.
+For the “How we prepared the public launch” task, this simplified support and rollout.

-The effect of the changes in “How we prepared the public launch” is visible in the daily work: teams come to a decision faster, and there is less return to “yesterday’s” incidents.
+The effect of the changes in “How we prepared the public launch” is visible in everyday work: teams reach a solution faster, and there is less return to “yesterday’s” incidents.

 Product conclusions of the week